bartveneman/Spanner.js/README.md

 ````

 ## Known issues
-The one thing lettering can't handle is, er, `<span>`s.
+The one thing Spanner.js can't handle is, er, `<span>`s.
 It will not split the text inside the span, but leave the whole tag alone.
-You could use it as a feature: using a span inside your element will prevent it from having lettering applied ;-)
+You could use it as a feature: using a span inside your element will prevent it from having Spanner applied ;-)

 ## Credits
 Thanks to [Phil Green](https://github.com/ShirtlessKirk) for pointing out _many_ jslint errors and some really useful optimalisations.